techkeshav23/AI-Live-Chat-Agent/README.md

 ## 🎯 Project Overview

-**Spur** is an AI-powered customer engagement platform that provides instant, intelligent support through a clean chat interface.
+**Apex** is an AI-powered customer engagement platform that provides instant, intelligent support through a clean chat interface.
 Built as a technical demonstration of integrating Google's Gemini 1.5 Flash model into a real-world application.

 ### Why Gemini 1.5 Flash?